 Finally, the Station Locator data collection and management processes will continue to impact future EVSE port counts as well.
 As noted in Section 1.1, the Station Locator team's counting logic aligns with the hierarchy defined in the OCPI protocol: station locations, EVSE ports, and connectors (EVRoaming Foundation 2020).
 The Station Locator therefore counts the number of EVSE ports at each station location.
-As of Q2, all manually collected data, as well as EVSE ports on the Blink, ChargePoint, Electrify America, EV Connect, EVgo, FLASH, SemaConnect, Shell Recharge, OpConnect, Rivian, and Volta networks, are counted according to the OCPI logic.
-Additionally, NREL is continuously working with EVSPs to add new APIs to the Station Locator team is making a concerted effort to collect power data for all DC fast EVSE ports and may add new fields to the Station Locator to support Bipartisan Infrastructure Law funding initiatives.
+As of Q3, all manually collected data, as well as EVSE ports on the Blink, ChargePoint, ChargeUp, Electrify America, EV Connect, EVgo, EV Range, FLASH, SemaConnect, Shell Recharge, OpConnect, Rivian, and Volta networks, are counted according to the OCPI logic.
+Additionally, NREL is continuously working with EVSPs to add new APIs to the Station Locator to help keep the Station Locator as up to date as possible.
+Finally, the Station Locator team is making a concerted effort to collect power data for all DC fast EVSE ports and may add new fields to the Station Locator to support Bipartisan Infrastructure Law funding initiatives.
 This new information will continue to make the Station Locator as useful as possible to stakeholders and allow for additional analysis for these reports.